 The legendary Slea Head Loop from Dingle town must be experienced.
 Head west out of Dingle, over the bridge at the end of town, and follow R559 toward Ventry.
 The road follows the south coast of the peninsula out to Slea Head, and goes north through Dunquin and Ballyferriter, before winding its way back to Dingle.
-The whole route is only 26 miles long.
-It is one extraordinary vista after another, so linger.
-The scenery is simply breathtaking.
-In other places it is astoundingly dramatic and glorious.
-If you love to bicycle, you’ll find this route is a slice of heaven, either taking a long afternoon or a full day for it.
+The whole route is only 26 miles long, and it is one extraordinary vista after another.
+The scenery is breathtaking, dramatic, and glorious.
+If you love to bicycle, this route is a slice of heaven.
 Because much of the route hugs the coast, it is fairly level and makes for easy cycling.
-Bikes can be rented from Foxy John’s hardware store and pub on Main Street.

 From Dingle take the N86 towards Tralee.
 At Camp, approximately 20 miles from Dingle, turn left onto the R560–this is sign-posted ‘Castlegregory.’
 The road forks, right for Castlegregory and left for Conor Pass and Dingle.
 Hang a left to return to Dingle by way of Ireland’s highest mountain pass.
 It’s not truly high—we started at sea level after all—but it is one of the most spectacular views imaginable.
 We don’t advise cycling this unless you enjoy backbreaking, uphill slogs.

-Inch is not the shortest beach in Ireland.
-It is, in fact, one of the longest with three miles of uninterrupted golden sand backed by wild dunes.
-It is also one of Ireland’s movie stars, and has been in numerous films.
-It’s perfect for swimming, surfing, and very long walks.
-If you’re in the mood for romance, it’s a definite must.
-For sheer drama, approach Inch on the R561 from Dingle.
+Despite its name, Inch is one of the longest beaches in Ireland, With three miles of golden sand and wild dunes, it has been in many movies–it truly is a great Irish film star.
+Ideal for swimming, surfing, and very long walks, it’s a definite romantic must.
+For sheer drama, approach the beach on the R561 from Dingle.
 Like any Hollywood beauty, Inch will take your breath away.

 Dingle seems like an odd place to contemplate surfing, and you won’t hear too many people refer to each other as ‘man’ or ‘dude,’ but the beaches and super waves (given the right conditions) make this an ideal place for the expert or novice.
 Inch Beach is perfect for the newbie, while the Atlantic-facing beach at Castlegregory is a magnet for pro’s.
 Confuse the dudes by ending all your sentences with ‘fear’ (pronounced ‘farr’, meaning ‘man’).

-Murphy’s Ice Cream on Strand Street is legendary.
-This isn’t just ice cream, this is ice cream to perfection.
-So skip the restaurant dessert and instead head to Murphy’s.
-We’ve done some hard work for you and investigated samples of their Pink Champagne Sorbet, Honey Cardamom, and Chocolate Whiskey ice creams.
-It was a mind-altering experience!
+Murphy’s Ice Cream Parlor, in the middle of Strand Street, is legendary.
+This isn’t just ice cream, this is ice cream made to perfection.
+After lunch or dinner, skip getting dessert at the restaurant and head straight to Murphy’s.
+Their Pink Champagne Sorbet, Honey Cardamom, and Chocolate Whiskey ice creams are practically life altering.
 (Murphy’s also serves the best coffee in Dingle.)
-And the staff!
-They’re cheery, happy, and fun to joke around with.
-We can only assume that they’re tasting a bit of Murphy’s throughout the day.
+The staff is cheerful and fun to joke around with.
+We can only assume they’re enjoying Murphy’s throughout the day.

 Ireland and crystal go hand-in-hand, and just outside Dingle you’ll find the Dingle Crystal Workshop.
 Watch a master craftsman at work—it’s a rare experience.
 Sean Daly, the owner and formally a craftsman at Waterford Crystal, came to Dingle in 1998 to further his passion.
 Dingle has been an inspiration—you’ll see carefully crafted pieces with six different Celtic themes.
 Each one is personally designed, cut, and signed by the master himself.
 Sean is accommodating to all who visit.
 He takes the time to give demonstrations whenever possible.
 The workshop is located just outside Dingle Town, and his display shop is located in the heart of Dingle.